 A visit to Beijing can involve a large investment.
 These tips will demonstrate how to visit Beijing on a budget.
 As with most major cities, Beijing offers plenty of easy ways to pay big money for things that won't really enhance your experience.

 Many North Americans don't realize that Beijing winters can be quite cold and snowy.
-If you go in winter, be prepared for the cold and air pollution.
+If you go in winter, be prepared for the chill and air pollution associated with keeping buildings warm.

 Summers tend to be muggy and smoggy.
 Autumn is probably the most comfortable season for a visit (especially if you have respiratory problems), followed by spring.

 Restaurant food tends to be relatively inexpensive here, so you can afford to splurge a bit.
-Definitely don't be so cost-conscious that you leave yourself open to illness.
-It's best to eat hot meals and well-cooked entrees.
+For years, restaurants tended to be rather bland and lacking in creativity.
+But China's more moderate privatization policies in recent years have resulted in a bright new selection of eateries.
+If you decide not to eat in a restaurant, be sure you stick with hot meals and well-cooked entrees.
 Avoid raw vegetables and water that isn't bottled.
 In fact, if you buy bottled water from a street vendor, be certain the seal is unbroken.
 Some have made an industry of retrieving discarded water bottles from trash cans, refilling them from a tap and reselling them.

 There is a modest entry fee here, but even budget travelers will quickly forget what they paid for the privilege of seeing this walled wonder.
 It's also known as the Palace Museum or Imperial Palace.
 Emperors and their families lived here for centuries shrouded in mystery and 33-foot walls.
 Commoners were not admitted here for 500 years, and even now, no one is admitted to the half-mile maze of passages after 4:30 p.m.
 They close promptly at 5:00 p.m.
 North to south, try not to miss the Imperial Garden, the Hall of Heavenly Purity and the Hall of Supreme Harmony.